Tetris973/mono-next-nest-template/docs-website/docs/development-setup.md

 This command starts a PostgreSQL database and pgAdmin, a web-based database management tool.

-For detailed instructions on using pgAdmin and other Docker-related configurations, please refer to our [Docker Development Guide](./setup-docker-dev.md).
+For detailed instructions on using pgAdmin and other Docker-related configurations, please refer to the [Docker Development Guide](./setup-docker-dev.md).

 ## Accessing the Application